|Nutrition Facts (per serving)|

 - 1 cup water or chicken broth

-- One at a time, sprinkle with the ground cumin, chile powder, oregano, garlic, and salt.
+One at a time, sprinkle with the ground cumin, chili powder, oregano, garlic, and salt.

-- Serve it with a stack of hot tortillas and toppings such as chopped onion, chopped cilantro leaves, and hot chile sauce.
+Serve it with a stack of hot tortillas and toppings such as chopped onion, chopped cilantro leaves, and hot chili sauce.

 *Green Chiles- You can use fresh green chiles if you like.
 Roast a large green chile (or two small/medium ones) over an open flame or under a broiler until the skin is blackened.
 Let it cool and peel the skin off.
 Cut the stem off and open the chile and scrape out and discard the seeds and white strings.